OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

 -   Ask your CMP partner to provide this service

--   Ask your PAF Operator to provide this service
+-   Ask your Operator to provide this service

-### PAF Operator Partners
+### Operator Partners

 | **Vendor<br>** 	| **Domain<br>**      	| **Comments<br>** 	|